leal26/AeroPy/docs/main_module.rst

 - xfoil: contains all the functions relating to XFOIL.
 - aero: contains all functions related to aerodynamics, but not related to XFOIL.
-- PyXFOIL: imports all functions and acts as the intersection of all different modules
+- AeroPy: imports all functions and acts as the intersection of all different modules

 Code